aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/support-for-editable-charts/mismatch-chart-types/_index.md

 - Range-BoxPlot
 - Shape-Funnel

-When rendering chart items that do not have equivalent options in Microsoft Excel, Aspose.Cells outputs them to images.
+When rendering chart items that do not have equivalent options in Microsoft Excel, Aspose.Cells outputs them as images.

 {{% /alert %}}